 Near the aperture ring is a switch "A/M", which switches the manual and automatic iris control.
 Apparently, you can check the depth of field.

 Such a switch I have seen on the medium format CZJ Sonnar 180 / 2.8.
-There are also version of this lens in a silver barrel.
+There is also version of this lens with a silver barrel.
 In general, I want to mention a convenient and pleasant design lenses Tamron 70-80-years.
 Says that the director personally supervised the lenses design, as set performance aesthetics and ergonomics in the first place.

 Tamron 1:5,6 f=300mm Example Photos